containerbuildsystem/cachito/README.md

   `cachito_nexus_username` for uploading content if you are using the two Nexus instance approach as described in the "Nexus For npm" section.
 If this is set, `cachito_nexus_hoster_password` must also be set.
+* `cachito_nexus_npm_proxy_repo_url` - the URL to the `cachito-js` repository which is a Nexus group that points to the `cachito-js-hosted` hosted repository and the `cachito-js-proxy` proxy repository.
+This defaults to `http://localhost:8081/repository/cachito-js/`.
+This only needs to change if you are using the two Nexus instance approach as described in the "Nexus For npm" section or you use a different name for the repository.
 * `cachito_nexus_password` - the password of the Nexus service account used by Cachito.
 * `cachito_nexus_proxy_password` - the password of the unprivileged user that has read access to the main Cachito repositories (e.g. `cachito-js`).
 This is needed if the Nexus instance that